donmathew008/DFT_Tools_Install/Installation.md

 #### Go to Settings > USB > Check the "USB 1,1(OHCI) Controller"
 #### Go to Settings > Shared Folders >
 #### Refer [Video](https://youtu.be/GZBiyKfSTA4?si=64l5kUknL0VBp9bj) for shared folders
+#### Download the "AvogadroOrca4.2.1.current.exe" from this repository and install in Windows

 ## $\color{Violet}{\textbf{5.
 ORCA}}$